 2. Your vehicle is "leaning" when you turn

 3. Tires are bouncing it seems like after hitting a pothole or going over a speed bump

 4. Front end seems to dive down when you hit your brakes aggressively

 5. Your vehicle doesn't feel stable - as if it is bouncing up and down or "floating"

-Replacing your struts is typically done as a pair vs one at the time and is based on the owner's manual recommendation, however, driving on rough or unpaved roads, towing a trailer or carrying heavy loads can shorten the life of your strut.
-If you are experiencing any of the issues noted we would be glad to take a look at your vehicle for you and if your car, truck, or SUV has a bad shock, worn bushings, and bearings, or broken and worn out suspension components, our mechanics will get you taken care of.
-For your strut and suspension needs, visit Gordon's Auto Service in New Brighton, PA and have one of our technicians take a look.
+Replacing your struts is typically done as a pair vs one at a time and is based on the owner's manual recommendation.
+However, driving on rough or unpaved roads, towing a trailer, or carrying heavy loads can shorten the life of your strut.
+If you are experiencing any of the issues noted we would be glad to take a look at your vehicle for you and if your car, truck, or SUV has a bad shock, worn bushings, and bearings, or broken and worn out suspension components.
+Our mechanics will get you taken care of.
+For your strut and suspension needs, visit Gordon's Auto Service in New Brighton, PA, and have one of our technicians take a look.